 What is a Twitter list?
 And do you need one?
-Let’s take a brief look at what they are and then how to create them for your social media agency.
+Let’s take a brief look at what Twitter lists are and then how to create them for your social media agency.

-Twitter lists are a way to categorize accounts, so you can find them more easily later.
+Twitter lists are a way to categorize your followed accounts on Twitter, so you can find them more easily later.

 When you only use your general feed on Twitter, you are subject to the whims of the Twitter algorithm to show you what it wants.
 Twitter lists put you in the driver seat.

 As your account grows and gets bigger, the value of lists becomes even higher.
 You will get the best results if you start early in building your Twitter lists and make keeping them up to date a regular part of your social media maintenance.

 How to Make Your First List on Twitter